man715/echidna-ctf/ethernaut/03-Coin_Flip/Walkthrough.md

     }
 ```

-In this test I changed the consecutiveWins
+I tested with the consecutiveWins at 10 and 100.